MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 - Create as many financial reports as you need, each with a unique name.
 - Set up various report layouts and print the reports with the current figures.

-## Learning path: Create financial reports in Microsoft Dynamics 365 Business Central
+## <a name="learning-path-create-financial-reports-in-microsoft-dynamics-365-business-central"></a>Learning path: Create financial reports in Microsoft Dynamics 365 Business Central

 Want to learn how to create budgets, and then use financial reports, dimensions, and row and column definitions to generate the financial reports that businesses typically need?

 Start on the following learning path [Create financial reports in Microsoft Dynamics 365 Business Central](/training/paths/create-financial-reports-dynamics-365-business-central).

-## Create a new financial report
+## <a name="create-a-new-financial-report"></a>Create a new financial report

 You use financial reports to analyse general ledger accounts or to compare general ledger entries with budget entries.
 For example, you can view the general ledger entries as percentages of the budget entries.